mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/docs/ML_SERVICE_INTEGRATION.md

 - Keep sliding-window mode for production quality and run a secondary strict model only if auditors require “train once” semantics.
 - Run a dedicated backfill job (`compose.backfill.yml`) writing to a research volume if you need long-range historical testing—the production volumes can aggressively delete raw CSVs once features are extracted.
+- Production retrains mount `/ml` (see `docker-compose.yml`) so the ingester writes into `/ml/incoming` and the trainer reads `/ml/manifest.sqlite` without leaking into research volumes.
+- Mount research/backtest workloads to `/research` (see `compose.backtest.yml`) so they claim data into `/research/incoming` and keep their own ledger at `/research/manifest.sqlite`, isolating experiments from the production `/ml` mounts.

 ## Parameter schema registry